getditto/mobile-microservices/README.md

 Ever wondered what it would be like to run HTTP servers at the edge, but the HTTP servers were mobile apps themselves?
 Also, they could talk to each other _even without an internet connection_.

+This project shows off how you can turn mobile apps like an iPhone on the local area network into a _server_.

 ## iOS